Improving compressed sensing with the diamond norm: Application to the recovery of linear maps on operators

 where $K_j \in \L(\V \to \W)$ are so-called \emph{Kraus operators} satisfying $\sum_{j=1}^r K_j\ad K_j = \1_{\V}$, and no other such decomposition has fewer terms.
 A special role is played by \emph{unitary channels}, which are channels of unit Kraus rank.
 In this case, the single Kraus operator in the Kraus representation \eqref{eq:Krausrep} has to be unitary.
 Unitary quantum channels describe coherent operations in the sense that for isolated quantum systems (i.e., systems that are decoupled from anything else) one can only have unitary quantum channels.
 Quantum channels describing situations where the system is affected by noise have Kraus ranks larger than one.
 In many experimental situations, one aims at the implementation of a unitary channel, but actually implements a channel whose Kraus rank is larger than one, but is still approximately low.
 Therefore, process tomography of quantum channels with low Kraus rank is an important task in quantum experiments.
-Also, in the context of \emph{quantum error corretion}, low-rank deviations turn out to have a particularly adverse impact \cite{KueLonFla15}.
+Also, in the context of \emph{quantum error correction}, low-rank deviations turn out to have a particularly adverse impact \cite{KueLonFla15}.
 This underscores the need to design efficient estimation protocols for this case.

-In the next paragraph, we present numerical results showing that, indeed, replacing the nuclear norm with the diamond norm in a straight\-forward ``compressive process tomography'' improves the results.
-We find it plausible that using the diamond norm as a ``drop in replacement'' for the nuclear norm will also lead to improvements in other, more advanced process tomography schemes.
+In the next paragraph, we present numerical results showing that, indeed, replacing the nuclear norm with the diamond norm in ``compressive process tomography'' improves the results.
+We expect that using the diamond norm as a ``drop in replacement'' for the nuclear norm will also lead to improvements in other, more involved process tomography schemes.
 For example, Kimmel and Liu \cite{KimLiu15} combine compressed process tomography with ideas from \emph{randomized benchmarking} \cite{EmeAliZyc05,GraFerCor14}.
 This combination allows recovery using only Clifford measurements that are robust to state preparation and measurement (SPAM) errors.
-Their recovery guarantees are based on the geometric arguments presented in Section~\ref{sub:convex_recovery}.
-It thus seems fruitful to conduct numerical experiments using the diamond norm in their setting.
+Their recovery guarantees are based on the geometric arguments presented in Section~\ref{sub:convex_recovery} and allow for measurements drawn from unitary $2$-designs.
+It thus seems fruitful to also investigate the diamond norm in their setting.

-\paragraph*{Numerical results for quantum process tomography.} The task is to reconstruct $M_0\in \CPT(\V,\W)$ from measurements of the form
+\paragraph*{Numerical results for quantum process tomography} The task is to reconstruct $M_0\in \CPT(\V,\W)$ from measurements of the form

 where $\A: \M (\V,\W)\to \RR^m$ encodes linear data acquisition, $y \in \RR^m$ summarizes the measurement outcomes, and $\ev \in \RR^m$ represents additive noise.
 The most general measurements conceivable in this context are so-called \emph{process POVMs} \cite{Zim08}.
 However, here we consider the case where $\A$ is given by the preparation of pure states given by state vectors $\psi_j \in \V$ and measurements of observables $A_j \in \Herm(\W)$, where $j\in[m]$.
 This yields similar measurements as in Section~\ref{sec:UV},